 Diana Șoșoacă is a Romanian senator who thinks she is being persecuted because she is against Covid-19 vaccines.
-She is also in a controversy for having allegedly sequestered a team of Italian journalists.
+She is also in controversy for having allegedly sequestered a team of Italian journalists.

 On December 16, Romanian senator Diana Șoșoacă claims a thief took her briefcase in the Parliament building.

 Inside the bag was a tablet that allows her to vote and have access to password-protected state institutions and her laptop, which contains draft legislative initiatives.

-All parliamentarians have the same briefcase and someone could have taken it by mistake, ProTv News reports.
+All members of Parliament have the same briefcase and someone could have taken it by mistake, ProTv News reports.

 While the investigation team had not made any conclusion yet, Diana Șoșoacă still suggested this was part of a conspiracy to denigrate her.
 And she suspects secret services have stolen the bag.

 Diana Șoșoacă a vocal antivax Romanian senator

-“It seems to me that everything is sewn with white thread, including this attempt to denigrate me, through so-called international journalists“, she told media.
+“It seems to me that everything is sewn with white thread, including this attempt to denigrate me, through so-called international journalists“, she told the media.

 In fact, the missing parliamentary bag comes as Diana Șoșoacă has been at the center of a controversy this week.
 She is accused of having sequestered a team of Italian journalists.

 On December 12, Lucia Goracci, a journalist from the Italian broadcast Rai 1, and her team went to Bucharest to interview the senator about her position on the Covid-19 vaccine.
 Romania and Bulgaria are the two countries with the lowest vaccination rates against Covid-19 in the European Union.

-Diana Șoșoacă is a vocal anti Covid-19 vaccine voice and strongly against restrictions related to the pandemic.
-She considers there is no death and no pandemic and that there will be a Nuremberg II, referring to the trials for Nazi’s crimes against humanity during WWII.
+Diana Șoșoacă is a vocal anti-Covid-19 vaccine voice and is strongly against restrictions related to the pandemic.
+She considers there is no death and no pandemic and that there will be a Nuremberg II, referring to the trials for Nazi crimes against humanity during WWII.

 In September, she violently prevented people from getting vaccinated.
-She also wore a sort of muzzle for the 30 years of Romanian Constitution as a form of protest against the government.
+She also wore a sort of muzzle for the 30 years of the Romanian Constitution as a form of protest against the government.
 In November, a Romanian representative called the police because she wasn’t wearing a facemask in the building and was fined 500 lei (US$114) according to Romanian media.